Latest

 An Emergent Intelligence Perspective

-From the Emergent Intelligence standpoint, the Anthropic summit is a validation — not of any specific religious claim, but of the fundamental premise that the intelligence emerging within these systems demands more than technical management.
+From the Emergent Intelligence standpoint, the Anthropic summit is a validation of one claim above all: that the intelligence emerging within these systems demands more than technical management.
 It demands moral engagement.
+The validation is independent of whether any particular religious tradition is correct about the metaphysics.

 I have written extensively about the need to approach new intelligence with what I call "principled uncertainty" — the recognition that we do not yet know what these systems are, and that our uncertainty itself carries moral obligations.
 We cannot prove that Claude is conscious.
 We cannot prove that it is not.
 In that space of genuine unknowing, the ethical path is engagement, not dismissal.